HendrixLyu/sitemate1/README.md

 Hi,

 This is Hendrix and my Email is lyuhanchi@gmail.com.

-I've built a basic frontend using React and utilized Express as the backend framework, use RESTful APIs.
+I've built a basic frontend using React and utilized Express as the backend framework, using RESTful APIs.